Quick Answer

 Is Texas a No-Fault State for Car Accidents?

 Getting into a car accident can be a scary experience.
-After undergoing that trauma, you may discover that even more stress awaits you as you navigate the insurance claim process.
+After undergoing that trauma, you may discover that even more stress awaits you with the insurance claim process.
+Mighty's AI handles Texas car accident claims as part of building your case file — applying the state-specific at-fault framework automatically so you don't have to manage the process yourself.

 Car insurance laws can vary from state to state.
 If you’re a Texas resident, you may be wondering “Is Texas a no-fault state for car accidents?”
 In short, no—Texas is an at-fault insurance state.